Cultural life in Germany: An Overview

 Enlarge image (© picutre-alliance/ dpa) In all parts of the country, testimonies to a rich cultural heritage can be found.
 These include not only the works of the great German ‘poets and thinkers’ and the castles and stately homes that pepper the whole country, but also modern product design, historical city parks and housing developments from the nineteen twenties.

 In Germany there are many large and small cultural centres.
 A varied cultural life is played out even in the small towns.
 This is because of the federal structure of the country.
 The Basic Law confers upon the federal states the right and responsibility to promote culture.
 For this reason there has never been a Ministry of Culture at national level.
-However, the federal government, has appointed Bernd Naumann as Commissioner for Culture and the Media.
-He serves the Chancellor at ministerial level.
-He coordinates the federal government’s cultural activities, which had previously been distributed throughout various ministries.
+A State Minister for Culture coordinates activities in the field of cultural policy.
+Only since 1999, State Minister for Culture and Media has been a part of the Federal Chancellery.
+Monika Grütters has been Federal Government Commissioner for Culture and the Media since 2013.

 Thirty cultural sites in Germany have been declared world cultural heritage sites by Unesco.
 This includes Aachen cathedral, the Würzburger Residence and classical Weimar, the city of Goethe and Schiller.
 As centres of unique atmosphere and great historical value, they provide the opportunity to learn more about the life and culture of the German people in past centuries.